 Nicole has worked in other areas of nursing - travel medicine, cosmetic surgery, and oral surgery but made her way back to fertility when she joined Hannam Fertility Centre/CCRM Toronto in 2014.
 She has a passion for learning and quality improvement initiatives for patient care.

-Nicole looks forward to contributing to the CFAS Nurses SIG by being part of initiating opportunities that strengthen ART Nursing Practice.
+Nicole looks forward to contributing to the CFAS Nursing SIG by being part of initiating opportunities that strengthen ART Nursing Practice.

 Danielle Dubois, RN, BScN, MHS; Past Chair

 Danielle Dubois, RN, BScN, MHS is the CFAS NSIG Past Chair, Clinical Director at the Ottawa Fertility Centre (OFC) and Nurse Assessor for Accreditation Canada.
 She has been working within the field of reproductive medicine since 2006, both in Edmonton and Ottawa.